 NFL Conference Futures Betting

 We are now four games into the 2021 NFL season, which in previous years would mean that teams have completed 25% of their schedule.
-However, with the addition of a 17th game this year, which is no longer the case, which is an important consideration when thinking about various NFL betting strategies.
+However, with the addition of a 17th game this year, which is no longer the case, which is an important consideration when thinking about betting Futures.

 With that additional game comes the new opportunity for the best teams to course-correct, which may reduce the impact of the natural variance and unexpected results that have made the NFL even more difficult to predict in the past.
 In other words, a “freak loss” might not be quite as impactful anymore.